 TIME OF PLAY: Line ups should be exchanged at 9 AM.
 The match has begun once the lineups are exchanged AND the first point has been played.
-Two singles matches and two doubles matches must begin at 9 AM.
+One singles match and two doubles matches must begin at 9 AM.
 A default will be called at 9:15 AM.
 There is no warm-up after 9:15 AM, unless otherwise agreed upon by both parties.
 All players for the remaining matches must arrive by 10:30 AM.
 Default is 10:45 AM, whether or not a court is available.
 If a court is available by 10:30 AM, players who arrive at 10:45 will have no warm-up.
-However, with AGREEMENT from the visiting captain, the home captain can change to having two singles matches and one doubles match start at 9am and the remaining doubles matches start at 10:30.
-The home captain should contact the visiting captain at least 7 days ahead of the match to discuss this change.
+If a 9:00 AM match splits sets and the time is 10:45 AM or later, in the interest of time and respect for players waiting for second round courts, a Match Tie Breaker (first to 10 by 2) MUST be played in lieu of a full third set.

 REFRESHMENTS/BALLS: The hosting team will provide refreshments following the "Food and Beverage Recommendations" on the league website under the Forms and Docs tab.
 They will also provide three NEW, optic yellow, USTA approved balls per individual match.

 1. The lineup will be Singles and 4th and 5th doubles at 9 AM and 1st, 2nd and 3rd doubles at 10:30, unless the hosting captain calls at least one week and one day (8 days) prior to the match to exercise her prerogative to change the the order of the DOUBLES matches.
 For example, switching doubles 1 to play at 9AM and doubles 4 to play at 10:30 AM.